-- Arrive 30 minutes prior to the sunset time and stay 30 minutes after.
-30 minutes before gives you a chance to find the prime sunset viewing location.
-But 30 minutes after is where the magic happens.
+- Stay at least 30 minutes after sunset.
+This where the magic happens.
 The colors in the sky (especially if there are clouds) turn even more vibrant – it’s amazing!

 - Bring a flashlight, especially if you stay well after the sun goes down on any of the trails mentioned below.

 - If you’re planning to photograph the sunset, I love my wide angle lens for the majority of these locations.
-But anything with the skyline in the distance (like Twin Peaks) I suggest using a telephoto or mid length lens.
+But anything with views of the city skyline in the distance (like Twin Peaks) I suggest using a telephoto or mid length lens.

 - Fog is the one thing that can really ruin a sunset.
 During the summer months the fog rolls in thick, obscuring the sun for days on end.
 The fog tends to be thickest on the western side of the city (near the beaches) while the middle and eastern side (the Mission & Embarcadero) remain sunny.
 If the fog foils your sunset plans, either try another location or just call it a night.